I have been at UTS since 1991, beginning as an undergraduate, through honours and a PhD to several postdoctoral research and teaching positions.

 Volatile organic compounds (VOCs) are of public concern due to their adverse health effects.
 Botanical air filtration is a promising technology for reducing indoor air contaminants, but the underlying mechanisms are not fully understood.
 This study assessed active botanical biofilters for their single-pass removal efficiency (SPRE) for benzene, ethyl acetate and ambient total volatile organic compounds (TVOCs), at concentrations of in situ relevance.
 Biofilters containing four plant species (Chlorophytum orchidastrum, Nematanthus glabra, Nephrolepis cordifolia 'duffii' and Schefflera arboricola) were compared to discern whether plant selection influenced VOC SPRE.
 Amongst all tested plant species, benzene SPREs were between 45.54 and 59.50%, with N. glabra the most efficient.
 The botanical biofilters removed 32.36-91.19% of ethyl acetate, with C. orchidastrum and S. arboricola recording significantly higher ethyl acetate SPREs than N. glabra and N. cordifolia.
 These findings thus indicate that plant type influences botanical biofilter VOC removal.
 It is proposed that ethyl acetate SPREs were dependent on hydrophilic adsorbent sites, with increasing root surface area, root diameter and root mass all associated with increasing ethyl acetate SPRE.
 The high benzene SPRE of N. glabra is likely due to the high wax content in its leaf cuticles.
 The SPREs for the relatively low levels of ambient TVOCs were consistent amongst plant species, providing no evidence to suggest that in situ TVOC removal is influenced by plant choice.
 Nonetheless, as inter-species differences do exist for some VOCs, botanical biofilters using a mixture of plants is proposed.

-Pettit, T, Irga, PJ & Torpy, FR 2019, 'The in situ pilot-scale phytoremediation of airborne VOCs and particulate matter with an active green wall', Air Quality, Atmosphere and Health, pp. 33-44.View/Download from: UTS OPUS or Publisher's site
+Pettit, T, Irga, PJ & Torpy, FR 2019, 'The in situ pilot-scale phytoremediation of airborne VOCs and particulate matter with an active green wall', Air Quality, Atmosphere and Health, vol. 12, no. 1, pp. 33-44.View/Download from: UTS OPUS or Publisher's site

 © 2019, Springer Nature B.V.
 Atmospheric pollutant phytoremediation technologies, such as potted plants and green walls, have been thoroughly tested in lab-scale experiments for their potential to remove air pollutants.
 The functional value of these technologies, however, is yet to be adequately assessed in situ, in 'high value' environments, where pollutant removal will provide the greatest occupant health benefits.
 Air pollution in countries such as China is a significant public health issue, and efficient air pollution control technologies are needed.
 This work used pilot-scale trials to test the capacity of potted plants, a passive green wall and an active green wall (AGW) to remove particulate matter (PM) and total volatile organic compounds (TVOCs) from a room in a suburban residential house in Sydney, Australia, followed by an assessment of the AGW's potential to remove these pollutants from a classroom in Beijing.
 In the residential room, compared to potted plants and the passive green wall, the AGW maintained TVOCs at significantly lower concentrations throughout the experimental period (average TVOC concentration 72.5% lower than the control), with a similar trend observed for PM.
 In the classroom, the AGW reduced the average TVOC concentration by ~ 28% over a 20-min testing period compared to levels with no green wall and a filtered HVAC system in operation.
 The average ambient PM concentration in the classroom with the HVAC system operating was 101.18 μg/m3, which was reduced by 42.6% by the AGW.
 With further empirical validation, AGWs may be implemented to efficiently clean indoor air through functional reductions in PM and TVOC concentrations.